Euricom/case_docker_api/README_AMAZON_AWS.md

 2) Build a docker image of your current build,
 3) Store this docker image,
 4) Deploy to the correct ElasticBeanstalk environment.
-     For Dev: it will create a version label: development_GITHASH. **Important: because we only store 1 docker image for dev this hash doesn't
+     For Dev: it will create a version label: development_GITHASH. **Important: because we only store 1 docker image for dev this hash doesn't correspond to the actual GIT version.
+It is only to create new version label.
+Overwriting version label is not possible.**
      For staging: it will create a version label which is the current version of package.json

 ## Preparation AWS